crowbar/barclamp-crowbar/doc/quickstart/installing_hadoop.md

 ##Service Selection##
 1. Select the services that you want to install.
 You can install All Services now or Core Services and optionally add additional services in the future.

-**Important:** Click the *Inspect Role Assignments* button to configure the Hadoop cluster services. **Do not** select *Continue*, as this will give you the default role assignments, which may not be acceptable to you.
+2. Click the *Inspect Role Assignments* button to configure the Hadoop cluster services.

+**Important:** **Do not** select *Continue*, as this will give you the default role assignments, which may not be acceptable to you.

 ##Inspect Role Assignments #1##
 1. Select the Cloudera Manager role assignments for Hadoop cluster deployment.